WalletConnect/WalletConnectKotlinV2/README.md

     override fun onSessionDelete(deletedSession: Sign.Model.DeletedSession) {
         // Triggered when the session is deleted by the peer }

-    override fun onSessionEvent(sessionEvent: Sign.Model.SessionEvent) {
-        // Triggered when the peer emits events that match the list of events agreed upon session settlement }

     override fun onSessionSettleResponse(settleSessionResponse: Sign.Model.SettledSessionResponse) {